v74c63t/Spotify-Browser-with-Handtracker/readme.txt

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
+We did not consult other classmates or individuals on this assignment.

 5. Did you add a bonus feature to your submission?
 If so, what is it and how should we see it?